Websoft9/docker-library/docs/reward.md

 # Rewards

-As an open source repository, we reward contributors who solved our issues and ensure better progress for this repository in the future.
+Many contributors voluntarily contribute to open source projects for free, but we reward contributors monthly who solved our issues and ensure better progress for this repository in the future.

 We will also carry out various of communication activities: